vinshop/go-beginner/PhamTuanDung_GO_TEST_API/README.md

 ### SIMPLE GO RESTFUL API

-This is simple restful api practice with go us:
+This is simple restful api practice with golang with:
 1. **Gin Framework**
 2. **Gorm**
 3. **Redis**